olileger/netatmo-presence-onoff/README.md

 # usage
 ## Prerequisite
-You need several environment variables either as system env vars or within a `.env` file loaded with a tool such as dotenv.
+You may rely on environment variables either as system env vars or within a `.env` file loaded with a tool such as dotenv to create a Netatmo Presence controller.
+While this is not mandatory to rely on env vars, the controller expect 4 parameters as described below:
 ```
 NETATMO_USERNAME="XXXXXXXXXX"
 NETATMO_PASSWORD="XXXXXXXXXX"
 NETATMO_CLIENT_ID="XXXXXXXXXX"
 NETATMO_CLIENT_SECRET="XXXXXXXXXX"
-...
 ```

 - `NETATMO_USERNAME` and `NETATMO_PASSWORD` is your credentials to access your Netatmo Security application.